 Pinterest is the flavour of the month at the moment.
 I’ll hold my hands up and say that I’d never heard of it until I started my blog.
-From what I hear though, Pinterest is one of the fastest growing social media sites on the planet.
+From what I hear though, it’s one of the fastest growing social media sites on the planet.

 What is Pinterest?